Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 # Alternative Splicing in RNA-Seq Alignment
 As discussed in the previous section, RNA-seq is arguably the most important technology when it comes to identifying (and helping quantify the rates of) protein isoforms present in our samples.
 This is simply due to the fact that:
 <ol>
-  <li>Obtaining the mature mRNA transcripts via RNA-seq exposes all of the transcriptomic diversity of alternative-splicing.</li>
+  <li>Obtaining the mature mRNA transcripts via RNA-seq exposes all of the transcriptomic diversity of alternative splicing.</li>
   <li>These resulting transcripts eventually get translated into the various protein isoforms.</li>
 </ol>
-Therefore, performing RNA-seq and analyzing the resulting transcriptome and the variation that exists in it provides a comprehensive overview of the presence and effects of alternative-splicing.
+Therefore, performing RNA-seq and analyzing the resulting transcriptome and the variation that exists in it provides a comprehensive overview of the presence and effects of alternative splicing.

 ## Paired-End Alignment
-Before we get into
+Before we get into the specifics of post-sequencing alignment with regards to alternative splicing, and in order for you to better understand the upcoming figures, we need to first examine the design of our RNA-seq experiment.

 ## Splice-Aware Alignment